rmwenzel/keras_cnn_fashion_mnist/README.md

 conda env create -f environment.yml
 ```

 If you're running anything in a SageMaker notebook instance, you can use the built in `conda_python3` kernel, provided you install
+`keras` first [^2]

+[^1]: The easiest way to get up in a SageMaker notebook instance is probably to fork this repo on and link to the notebook instance.
+[^2]: At the time of writing, this wouldn't work using a Lifecycle configuration due to a timeout.
+Unfortunately, this means reinstalling keras everytime you start the notebook instance.